 AND

-optional Both of the expressions must be true.
+Both expressions must be true.

 key = value key2 = value